April 20, 2025-

-But one human resources problem remains – a shortage of skilled labor.
-That’s right, published reports in 2022 indicate businesses have problems recruiting good employees.
+Published reports in 2022 indicate businesses had problems recruiting good employees.

-But employees complain about a lack of jobs.
-Labor unions would have us believe companies are not paying enough in salary and benefits to attract workers.
+While many workers complain about a lack of jobs, labor unions would have us believe companies are not paying enough in salary and benefits to attract workers.
 Not true.

 Meanwhile, too many American workers are not flexible enough in developing the right skills, getting the right training, and studying the right courses.